 California Small Estate Affidavit | Probate 13101

-The California Small Estate Affidavit (Form 13101) is a legal document that is used for collecting the estate of an individual who recently died while residing in the state of California.
+The California Small Estate Affidavit (Form 13101) is the official legal document used for collecting the estate of an individual who recently died while residing in the state of California.
 The form can be used so long a variety of conditions are met; such as ensuring the deceased person did not die with an estate valued at more than $150,000.
 Overall, the form allows for a more streamlined and time-saving means of collecting a loved one’s estate in comparison to engaging with the probate court.
 In other words, this document is used to lawfully represent that an individual (a party called the “successor”) has the right to claim the small estate of a deceased individual (a party termed the “decedent”).